texastribune/scuole-data/README.md

 8) Make sure all counts are integers and all percents are floats (which requires changing them in Excel 😬).

 9) When updating the latest cohorts data, I noticed that they're adding asterisk (*) and N/As into the datasets.
 We don't want that!
 We want them to be empty.
 I created a Jupyter notebook called [`clean_cohorts_data.ipynb`](clean_cohorts_data.ipynb) to help with any cleanup of that.

+**Note:** According to a spokesperson at THECB, they are planning on building a cohorts dashboard in the near future, and they don't know how they will make the spreadsheets available to download (if at all).
+That's why we should probably be on the lookout for any changes in the [THECB website](http://www.txhighereddata.org/index.cfm?objectId=4E600400-D970-11E8-BB650050560100A9) and plan for any changes in our updating process in the future depending on how the data is released.
+Contact Mike Eddleman at `Mike.Eddleman@highered.texas.gov` or any other spokesperson at THECB when the time comes for any details.